bwookwak/bwookwak.github.io/_pages/about.md

 Hello!
 I am a Ph.D student in AI at Yonsei University, advised by **Prof. Jinyoung Yeo**.

-My research interest is in **NLP**, focusing on **Conversational AI** where knowledge, reasoning, and interaction come into play.
-In particular, I'm interested in:
+My research interest is in the field of Language Models and Agents.
+Especially, I am interested in:

-1. **Personalized agents** that can perform/develop/be maintained in a lifelong manner,
-2. **Code / Tool-learning**,
+(1) **Agents** that can interact with various environments (Tool, Code, Web, ...), (2) **Personalization and Agent Memory**,
-3. **Efficient, scalable training/evaluation** under evolving environments.
+(3) **Open-world Adaptation of Agents**: Efficient and scalable training/evaluation mechanisms under unknown or evolving environments.